badalsarkar/Learn-React/notes_react.md

 This is data that can be saved and modified without being added to the database.
 For example, items added and removed from shopping cart.

-## Rendering Element
-Elements are the smallest building blocks of React apps.
-React elements are immutable.
-They can't be changed once created.
-The only way to update them is to create new element. to render an element, you need to pass two things to ReactDOM.render method- the element itself and the DOM node where to render the element.
-`
-const element= <h1>Hello, world</h1>;
-ReactDOM.render(element, document.getElementById('root'));
-`

 ## Components and Props
 Components are re-usable items.
 They are made of elements.
 They are javascript function take input and return React